teamed/teamed.io/pages/policy.md

 instrument is used (PayPal, oDesk, wire transfer, check, or cash) we guarantee that you get exactly the amount you earned.

+{% par 32 %}
+There is a certain amount of tasks we assign to you concurrently.
+When you start working with us, you have two tasks maximum.
+When your rating is over 60 you get 5 tasks.
+When it's over 600 you get 10 tasks.
+When it's over 1600 you get 20 tasks.

 ## Architect (ARC)

 {% par 20 %}